Creek (fandom): Reception and analysis

-Collider listed Creek as the second best relationship in the series, labeling them as a "normal and happy" couple, and noting how they, unlike many other of the series' couples, remained together in South Park: Post COVID and South Park: Post COVID: The Return of COVID, two television specials depicting the show's main cast as adults.
+Collider listed Creek as the second best relationship in the series, labeling them as a "normal and happy" couple, and noting how they, unlike many other of the series' couples, remained together in "South Park: Post COVID" and "South Park: Post COVID: The Return of COVID", two television specials depicting the show's main cast as adults.
 Kayla Cobb of Decider described Creek, particularly their appearance in "Tweek x Craig", as a satirization of how political correctness can potentially cause someone to be lumped in with groups that they do not agree with.
 Heidi MacDonald of The Beat called the show's use of yaoi as "close to mainstream" as the genre has gotten.
+Creek has been credited as one of the reasons for Yaoi's popularity in the United States.

 Writing for Den of Geek, David Crow noted that Creek showcases how South Park has matured with its LGBTQ representation, saying that series creators Matt Stone and Trey Parker have shown a "sophisticated" understanding of the subject following their first—and possibly offensive—take on homosexuality in the episode "Big Gay Al's Big Gay Boat Ride".
 For portraying the two in "Tweek x Craig", Stone would receive a nomination at the 68th Primetime Emmy Awards for Outstanding Character Voice-Over Performance; he ultimately lost to the Family Guy episode "Pilling Them Softly".

 The episode "Tweek x Craig" has been analyzed as a satirical look at Creek, with Zach Wilson of CBR suggesting that the episode "ironically [reacts]" to the ship and is used to introspectively show the audience that they have contributed to the series with their fan-creations.
-Tweek and Craig's differing dispositions have been analyzed by critics, with one such critic analyzing their clashing personalities in the episode "Put It Down" as representative of the differing public opinion on possible nuclear warfare with North Korea. /Film writer BJ Colangelo praised Creek for not pandering to usual gay stereotypes and instead keeping the characters exactly as they were prior to the relationship, despite their opposite personalities.
+Tweek and Craig's differing dispositions have been analyzed by critics, with one such critic analyzing their clashing personalities in the episode "Put It Down" as representative of the differing public opinion on possible nuclear warfare with North Korea.
+In 2018, "Put It Down" earned the series another Primetime Emmy Awards nomination, this time for Outstanding Animated Program, which it lost to "Pickle Rick", an episode of Rick and Morty.

+/Film writer BJ Colangelo praised Creek for not pandering to usual gay stereotypes and instead keeping the characters exactly as they were prior to the relationship, despite their opposite personalities.